digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 [2022-06-01 08:40:14][NFS-RWX-TEST] NODE=pool-vc6axdi2c-cezr9 POD=nfs-share-test-67bf984f88-56sxz POD_IP=10.244.1.120
 ```

 Now, kill the underlying node (go to droplet page in your cloud console and kill the droplet directly).
-Around 7 minutes of downtime is expected for tests.
-Also, note that the NFS server has to be restarted as well, as it kept waiting for the volume to be available:
+Around 4-7 minutes of downtime is expected in this failure scenario.
+In one particular test, the NFS server has to be restarted as well, as it kept waiting for the volume to be available.

 ```text
 [2022-06-01 08:47:04][NFS-RWX-TEST] NODE=pool-vc6axdi2c-cezr9 POD=nfs-share-test-67bf984f88-56sxz POD_IP=10